apike/allenpike.com/_posts/2024-08-16-forestwalk-labs.md

 Those are exciting things to hear!

 So we’re spending our days writing code, learning, and talking to engineering teams who are building with LLMs.
-Worst case, we learn a lot about how to apply a useful new tool, and help some other teams along the way.
+Worst case, we learn a lot about how to apply a useful new tool, and help some folks along the way.
 Ideal case, the product we’re prototyping helps those teams ship awesome products faster, kickstarting a great business.

 If you’re a developer who wants to try what we’re working on when it’s ready, or compare notes on the challenges of applying LLMs on product teams, [get in touch](https://om5mj4keoar.typeform.com/to/m9VicSt2?typeform-source=forestwalk.ai)!